dbjpanda/drupal-on-docker/README.md

 Note: While installing it on production server
 ---------------------------
-As deployment is less frequent or often done by automated setup so here you can override the default environment variables using a below command instead of changing it in .env file.
+As deployment is less frequent or often done by automated setup so here you can override the default environment variables using below command instead of changing it in .env file.

 ````````
 SITE_NAME=example.com MYSQL_USER=someone MYSQL_PASS=yoursecrets docker-compose up -d